👤 Tested & Written by: NexraGear Tech Team

 Highlights (why it’s trending):

-• All-titanium + water resistant design built for true 24/7 wear.
+- All-titanium design (interior and exterior) + water resistant, built for true 24/7 wear

 Why This Product Matters in 2026 (and why rings beat watches for some people)